How to score up to two years of free companion flights

 Absolutely.
 The Southwest Companion Pass is one of the best deals in travel as it lets you fly a friend for free — again and again.
 I've been a passholder for more than 15 years, and it's saved my family tens of thousands of dollars over the years.

-And with the current elevated welcome offers, now is one of the easiest times to earn it.
 If you want to stretch your travel budget and bring someone along for free, the Companion Pass is well worth going after.
 Just make sure you earn the required 135,000 qualifying points, and you could enjoy up to two years of unlimited companion flights.

 Your bedside table just got a major upgrade